alblaine/altmetrics-with-r/README.md

 ## R Script for Getting Altmetrics Data for Multiple Scholarly Articles
+*Project by Markus Wust, Alison Blaine, and Erica Hayes*

 This R script enables researchers to examine and compare altmetrics data on multiple scholarly articles and create a visualization of the results.